Alcohol laws of Texas: Sales of alcohol

+Sunday at 10 a.m. in Texas where alcohol can only be served with food.

 Beer and wine can be sold from 7:00 AM until midnight Monday through Friday, from 7:00 AM until 1:00 AM on Saturday, and from 10 AM until midnight on Sunday.
 Licensed restaurants, bars, and other establishments additionally can serve for consumption on-premises starting at 10:00 AM on Sunday if served with food, and until 2:00 AM every night if the establishment has a late-hours permit in cities or counties that allow such sales.
+In addition to these rules, Texas has added a newer policy that makes alcohol sales more convenient.
+Texas has created a “to-go” alcohol law that allows adults to take sealed alcoholic drinks out of the restaurant with a purchase of food.

 Liquor sales are more stringently regulated.
 They are prohibited 1) on Sundays, 2) on Thanksgiving Day, Christmas Day and New Year's Day (and when Christmas and New Year's Days are on a Sunday, the prohibition is carried over to the following Monday), and 3) before 10AM and after 9PM on any other day.
 Furthermore, liquor can only be sold in "package stores", which must be closed (even for sales of otherwise allowable products) whenever liquor sales are prohibited, and which further must be physically separated from any other business.
 Moreover, no owner can own more than 250 package stores, and no publicly traded company can own such a store.

 Hotel bars can serve alcohol to registered guests at all hours.

+In Texas, any individual who hopes to sell, serve, or distribute alcohol must have a valid permit or license from the Texas Alcoholic Beverage Commission.
+It is illegal for any restaurant, bar, or store to sell alcohol without a valid permit.
+Also, employees must be trained to follow regulations such as checking identification and not serving to minors.

 Legitimate age

 People must be at least 21 years of age to legally consume alcoholic beverages in Texas with certain exceptions, as in all other states.
-However, employment at a company serving alcoholic beverages can be entered into at age 18 provided they get certified by the Texas Alcoholic Beverage Commission.
+However, employment at a company serving alcoholic beverages can be entered at the age of 18 provided they get certified by the Texas Alcoholic Beverage Commission.

 No specific training is required to serve alcohol; however, the Texas Alcoholic Beverage Code states that the actions (such as serving alcohol to a clearly intoxicated patron) of an employee will not be imputed to the employer if 1) the employer requires the employee to complete training approved by the Texas Alcoholic Beverage Commission, 2) the employee actually completes the training, and 3) the employer has not directly encouraged the employee to violate the law.

 Open container laws

-All previously opened containers of alcoholic beverages must be stored and transported in a vehicle's trunk (or behind the last row of seats if a vehicle does not have a partitioned trunk) or other storage to which the driver and or any passengers do not have access.
+All previously opened containers of alcoholic beverages must be stored and transported in a vehicle's trunk (or behind the last row of seats if a vehicle does not have a partitioned trunk) or other storage to which the driver and/or any passengers do not have access.